 *Price shown is per person based on double occupancy and is valid for select stateroom categories only.
 Click on the Terms & Conditions link below for details.

 †One Digital Costco Shop Card per room/stateroom, per stay.
 The exact amount of the Digital Costco Shop Card will be calculated during the booking process.
 The Digital Costco Shop Card promotion is nontransferable and may not be combined with any other promotion.
-A Digital Costco Shop Card will be emailed 1 to 4 weeks after your trip.
-Digital Costco Shop Cards are not redeemable for cash, except as required by law.
+A Digital Costco Shop Card will arrive by email approximately 10 days after the start of your cruise.
 Click on the Terms & Conditions link below for additional information.

 © Princess Cruise Lines, Ltd. Ships of Bermudan and British registry.